 If any corrections or errors are found please notify me as soon as possible.

 Eric Dirga has been a member of the Florida Bar since 1995.
 His office is Eric J. Dirga, PA, located in Orlando, FL.
-He provides legal representation for expungement and sealing of records throughout the state of Florida.
+He provides legal representation for Criminal Defense in the Central Florida area and representation for expungement and sealing of records throughout the state of Florida.

 If you found this information useful, please click the [★ Like ] button below.